A Tbilisi Itinerary for 2 Days: How to See All The Highlights?

 Time spent here: 15 minutes

-This stop is only for the brave, since you have to ask the person at the door if you are allowed to take a look inside.
+This stop is only for the brave since you have to ask the person at the door if you are allowed to take a look inside.
 That shouldn’t stop you; actually, you can look at it as practice for dealing with the unfriendly, conniving Georgians outside of Tbilisi.
 Compared to them, a semi-indifferent Jew should be a piece of cake!

 Unless there is a service or event going on inside, he’ll let you in.
 If you have questions, the guard will probably tell you to read the info on the signs and then look away promptly, so don’t even bother.
 Google is your friend.

-I can’t say it impressed me as much as some of the amazing religious buildings in Israel that I’ve visited recently, but for Georgia, this synagogue is a worth seeing.
+I can’t say it impressed me as much as some of the amazing religious buildings in Israel that I’ve visited recently, but for Georgia, this synagogue is worth seeing.
 It’s also a really nice diversion from all the Orthodox Christian churches you’ll be visiting.
 You know, to keep your religious senses on your toes!

 Day 1, stop 6: Lunch at Jan Shardeni St (or just lunch)